-The Zepler Institute for Photonics and Nanoelectronics is a multidisciplinary research centre with the UK's best set of nanoelectronics and photonics fabrication capabilities, and is home to the world-leading Optoelectronics Research Centre (ORC).
+The Zepler Institute for Photonics and Nanoelectronics is a multidisciplinary research centre with one of Europe's premier cleanrooms housing a unique range of photonics and nanoelectronics fabrication capabilities, and is home to the world-leading Optoelectronics Research Centre (ORC).

 We are enormously grateful to our sponsors and staff for bearing with us in these difficult times.
-Your generous support and positive energy ensures our community continues to thrive.
-Thank you.”
+Your generous support ensures our community continues to thrive.
+Thank you.

 Centres of Excellence